sindresorhus/find-up/readme.md

 # find-up

-> Find a file or directory by walking up parent directories
+> Find a file or directory by walking up parent directories or down descendant directories

 ## Install